chronosv2/Cv2MVPlugins/README.md

 # Cv2MVPlugins
 Git Repo for Public RPG Maker MV Plugins

+Please do not rename these plugins.
+Any plugin that works off a filename-less parameters system will be noted in the file's header.

 Released under the MIT License.
 See LICENSE file at https://github.com/chronosv2/Cv2MVPlugins/blob/master/LICENSE for details.